Maternity LOA FAQ's

 Q: Am I to obtain my own substitute?

 A: No, but you may make a recommendation to your building administrator.
 Your building administrator will then notify the HR Department to see if that substitute is certified in the area in which you are teaching.

 Q: What if I don’t have enough sick days to cover a leave?

 A: The only alternative you have is to contact your union to request days from the sick bank.
 Sick days are given upon the Union’s discretion.

 Q: What if I have to be absent PRIOR to delivery?

 A: If you have a statement from your physician stating that you are unable to work prior to delivery, your leave will commence at that time.
-You will still be granted a six-week leave beginning with the date of delivery.
 Remember that you will be paid at your regular contract, per diem, until accumulated illness days have been exhausted, during your physician verified medical leave.

 Q: Who do I notify when my baby is born?